horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 >
 > If those newly minted Tether tokens are not properly collateralized then there is a significant risk for Tether holders.

 The Tether Limited currently acts as a centralized custodian of the reserve assets.
 The company claims that all Tether tokens in circulation are 100% backed by cash and other liquid assets.
-There has been a lot of controversy around that.
+There has been some controversy around that.

 At this point there is no sure way to know that Tether Limited has the required amount of cash or other liquid reserves.